The Vajrayana Practice is Entered through an Empowerment – Kalu Rinpoche

 Wisdom-knowledge empowerment

-The third empowerment, wisdom-knowledge empowerment, conferred on mind, is transmitted by a wisdom-knowledge (Tibetan, rikma) that is to say, a young woman, painted, for the sake of the ritual on a small card.
+The third empowerment, wisdom-knowledge empowerment, conferred on the disciple’s mind, is transmitted by a wisdom-knowledge (Tibetan, rikma) that is to say, a young woman, painted, for the sake of the ritual on a small card.
 This empowerment purifies faults and veils related to mind and bestows the power to meditate on the union of bliss and emptiness, and to ultimately achieve the absolute body (dharmakaya).

 For an empowerment to have real effect, it is necessary, of course, that certain external conditions be met.
 It is also necessary that the lama who gives it has received authentic transmission and executes the ceremony with accuracy, without adding or removing anything.
 Finally, it is necessary that disciples who receive it have full confidence in the lama, some understanding of the process, and conviction in its efficiency.